Los Plebes del Rancho de Ariel Camacho

 In early 2016, a legal battle with their label, DEL Records, ensued as both the company and the band claimed to be the owners of the name "Los Plebes del Rancho".
 In the end, the band was split in two: José Manuel López Castro and César Sánchez left DEL Records and continued to record as Los Plebes del Rancho, while their original sousaphone player, Omar Burgos, sided with DEL Records and was recruited to be part of a new sierreño-banda band promoted by the label: Ulises Chaidez y sus Plebes.
-Therefore, Los Plebes del Rancho recruited Israel Meza as their new sousaphone player.
+Los Plebes del Rancho recruited Israel Meza as their new sousaphone player.

 Their songs "Por Enamorarme” (2016) and "Será Que Estoy Enamorado" (2017) have topped the Mexican airplay charts.
 José Manuel López Castro left the band in September 2018, being replaced by Johnny Cortés.

 In March 2024, Los Plebes del Rancho were joined by another vocalist and guitarist, Orlando Valdez.
 In September 2024, Johnny Cortés left the band; leaving Orlando Valdez as the sole lead vocalist and twelve-string guitarist.